Family on Bruny Island lighthouse balcony with ocean view.

 What to bring

-• Dress warmly, especially for evening and night tours as it can get cold.
+• Dress warmly for evening and night tours, as temperatures can drop significantly.

-• Wear sturdy, comfortable footwear suitable for walking on gravel and uneven surfaces.
+• Wear sturdy footwear suitable for walking on gravel and uneven surfaces.

-• Carry your own water and snacks, as meals and refreshments are not included.
+• Carry your own water and snacks since meals and refreshments are not provided.

 What’s not allowed

-• Children under the age of 5 are not permitted in the lighthouse.
+• Children under the age of 5 cannot enter the lighthouse.

-• Large bags, suitcases, and oversized luggage are not allowed inside the lighthouse.
+• Large bags, suitcases, and oversized luggage must be left outside the lighthouse area.

-• Smoking is not permitted anywhere on the site.
+Smoking is not permitted anywhere within the premises.

 Accessibility

-• The experience is not wheelchair accessible due to stairs and uneven terrain.
+• The site is not accessible for wheelchair users due to stairs and uneven ground.

-• The climb to the lighthouse and balcony involves a steep walk and a spiral staircase, which may not be suitable for those with limited mobility.
+Accessing the lighthouse and balcony involves a steep walk and navigating a spiral staircase, which may be challenging for those with limited mobility.

 Additional information

-• Self-drive is required to reach Cape Bruny Lighthouse; the last 18 km is a gravel road that can be slippery, so drive with caution.
+• You need to drive yourself to reach Cape Bruny Lighthouse; note that the last 18 km is on a gravel road prone to being slippery.
+Drive carefully.

-• Parking and amenities are available on site.
+• Parking facilities and amenities are provided on site for your convenience.

 View from Bruny Island Lighthouse overlooking coastline and hills at sunset.